13055ecam/Color-detection-module/README.md

 ##### Adjust range color
 - To change the color range in the code (GP_color_detection.py or WB_color_detection.py)  See the following example :
 ![z](/Pictures/image5.png)

+### Flashlight module

+#### Aim

+We added a LED flashlight above the camera because light is an important factor and can bias our previous calculations.
+Therefore, the constant level of light thus created enables us to maintain our settings.
+This flashlight is turned off immediately after the camera has taken the photo, so as not to disrupt other teams or distract the audience.

+#### Bill of materials:

+- One Raspberry Pi zero W
+- One LED flashlight
+- One 5V battery

+#### Connections

+We use pin 4 of the raspberry Pi zero to power the gate pin of IRF520 mosfet in order to control the light.
+The board is powered with a 5V power supply from the battery (pin 2 = 5V and pin 6= GND).

+#### Setup
+- Launch flashlight.py (You can edit switch delay)